WingRiders/rapid-dex/docs/deployment.md

 ## Deploying the reference script UTxO

-The following command initializes a Cardano wallet, fetches UTxOs, submits a transaction using a Plutus script to deploy a reference script on-chain, and writes the transaction hash to `refScriptUtxos/<network>.ts`.
+The following command initializes a Cardano wallet, fetches UTxOs, submits a transaction to deploy a reference script on-chain, and writes the deployment information to `refScriptUtxos/<network>.ts`.

 ### Usage